cafeibit/Azure-Data-Engineering/readme.md

 ##  <h2 id="section9">Build and query a Delta Lake</h2>

-Learn how to use Delta Lake to create, append, and upsert data to Apache Spark tables, taking advantage of built-in reliability and optimizations.
+Learn how to use Delta Lake to create, append, and upsert data to Apache Spark tables, taking advantage of built-in reliability and optimizations.<a href="./notebook/Work with Delta Lake.ipynb">More examples</a>

 Delta Lake is a file format that integrates with Spark and has both open-source and managed offerings.
 Delta Lake is provided as a managed offering as part of your Azure Databricks account, and helps you combine the best capabilities of Data Lake, data warehousing, and a streaming ingestion system.